Kimola/kimola-cognitive-api-documentation/README.md

 ## 3. Endpoints

-  The Cognitive Web API is based on REST principles.
+  The Kimola Cognitive Web API is based on REST principles.
   Data resources are accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
 Where possible, Web API uses appropriate HTTP verbs for each action:

   |   METHOD         |  ACTION                                                      |